lineklemensen/PRJ3/docs/report/04 - Method and process/Method and process.md

 \newpage

 ## Process
 The group was created based on a mixture of insight profiles, and previous experiences working together across different classes.
 Most people from the group had found out from previous semesters that they worked well together.
-But due to most of them having the same insight profiles a choice was made to use the insight profils to find a last memember that could fill that spot.
+But due to most of them having the same insight profiles a choice was made to use the insight profils to find a last member that could fill that spot.

 \vspace{0.5cm}